At Frantz Manufacturing Company, Sterling Steel Ball Division, we take our steel ball product Quality seriously.

 We manufacture steel balls from raw material to finished product.

 We control the entire process to ensure a quality product.
 Our steel balls are made to rigid automotive industry standards.
-Our Quality Management System, established in 1998, is registered to TS 16949 and ISO 9001.
-Click here for certificates.
+Our Quality Management System, established in 1998, is registered to IATF 16949:2016.
+Click here for certificate.
 We have manufactured steel balls since 1947 and understand the properties that make for a quality ball product.

 We have a strong product inspection process.